Underbench Water Filter Fluoride, Chlorine Reduction

 Tax includedShipping calculated at checkout

-The Undersink Twin Sump unit comes with an AAL filter to reduce fluoride and a CBC10 Carbon cartridge that will take care of reducing fine sediment, chlorine taste and odour, and protozoan cysts in residential and commercial drinking water.
+The undersink Twin Sump unit comes with an 2 filters to reduce fluoride and chlorine taste and odour from residential and commercial drinking water.

 What you get